alexrallen/EEP/org/charter.md

 permalink: /charter/
 ---

-aUpdated charter!
+aaaUpdated charter!
 More changes....
 And more...

 Some information about you!